-According to The Gallup Organization, only one out of every 10 humans has the ‘God-given’ talent to manage a team of people.
-They also estimate an alarming 82% of all supervisors have been ‘miscast’ in the role.
+According to The Gallup Organization, only one in 10 human beings has the “God-given talent” to manage a team of people.
+They furthermore estimate that an alarming 82% of all managers have been “miscast” in the role.

 So consider yourself lucky.
-That you like your manager at all suggests you’re amongst the fortunate few.
+That you like your manager at all suggests you’re one of the fortunate few.

-Still, I get your frustration.
-Most ‘bosses’ can be tough to work for, even the very best.
-That’s not to excuse their (mis)behavior, though.
+Nevertheless, I understand your frustration.
+Most managers can be tough to work for, even when they’re at their best.
+That’s not to excuse their shortcomings, though.
 Nor is it meant to suggest they can’t improve – perhaps even dramatically.
-In other words, Gallup might claim that the capacity to manage, and manage well, is something you’re either born with or not, but I would disagree.
-Inept or otherwise bad managers are not beyond salvation.
-Their real problem, I’d argue, is even more fundamental than that:
+Gallup might claim the capacity to manage well is something you’re either born with or not, but in my opinion the inept are not beyond salvation.

-Here’s how your manager probably views his role: As manager, he’s ‘in charge.’
-That means he does the telling, and you and everyone else who reports to him does the listening, then the doing.
+You see, your manager probably sees himself as being “in charge.”
+He’s the boss, in other words – which means he does the telling, while everyone else does the listening.
 What to do, how to do it, and by when – that’s for him to decide, not you.
-And while he may be willing to leave you well enough alone on occasion, as you say, undoubtedly you both understand that should push come to shove and the two of you disagree on something, it’s his opinion that rules the day, not yours.
-That’s what being ‘the boss’ means, to him— and probably to you, too—and seemingly for good reason.
-This sort of understanding is would seem to be absolutely necessary if the business you work for is to have even a chance of succeeding.
+And sure – while he may be willing to leave you well enough alone most of the time, should push come to shove and the two of you disagree on something, obviously it’s his opinion that rules the day, not yours.
+That arrangement probably make sense to him (and you too), and might seem absolutely necessary if your organization is have even a chance of succeeding.

-Unfortunately, however, there isn’t a shred of evidence to back any of this up.
+Unfortunately, however, there isn’t a shred of evidence to back that assumption up.

-So don’t be too hard on your manager.
-If he drives you to distraction on occasion, it’s not really his fault.
+So be patient with your manager.
+After all, it’s not really his fault.

-I’m guessing nobody’s told him the one thing he thinks he knows about managing is wrong.
+How is he supposed to know the one thing he thinks he knows about managing is wrong?

-The Google study, termed ‘Project Oxygen,’ is available as a free download at the company’s website.
-See also: Wagner, R. & Harter, J. 2006.
-12, The Elements of Great Managing, New York: Gallup Press; Hill, L. 2003.
-Becoming a Manager, Boston, MA: Harvard Business School Press; Sirota, D., Mischkind, L. A. & Meltzer, M. I. 2005.
-The Enthusiastic Employee, Upper Saddle River, NJ: Wharton School Publishing.
+The Google study, “Project Oxygen,” is available as a free download at the company’s website.
+Also: Wagner, R. & Harter, J. 12, The Elements of Great Managing, (New York: Gallup Press) 2006; Hill, L. Becoming a Manager, (Boston, MA: Harvard Business School Press) 2003; Sirota, D., Mischkind, L. A. & Meltzer, M. I. The Enthusiastic Employee, (Upper Saddle River, NJ: Wharton School Publishing) 2005.

 Sirota, et. al.